wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

-=== AppVitrine ===
+=== AppVitrine - Generate incremental revenue by bringing the power of mobile apps into your blog ===
 Contributors: Quantaad
-Tags: app, sponsored app, mobile app, iphone, iphone app, ipad, ipad app, android, android app, windows, windows phone app, blackberry, blackberry app, related, content related, app recommendation, app discovery , related app, ad, advertising, revenue, ads, advertisement, embed, embed apps, shortcode, blog monetize, blog monetization, make money, apple affiliate, app download, app installreport, click, tracking, plugin
+Tags: app, sponsored app, mobile app, iphone, iphone app, ipad, ipad app, android, android app, windows, windows phone app, blackberry, blackberry app, related, content related, app recommendation, app discovery , related app, ad, advertising, revenue, ads, advertisement, embed, embed apps, shortcode, blog monetize, blog monetization, make money, apple affiliate, app download, app install, report, click, tracking, plugin
 Requires at least: 3.6

 Tested up to: 4.2.4
 Stable tag: 2.3.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Quantaad platform enables you to bring the most successful ad units on mobile platforms, namely app install ads, into your blog.
-These sponsored apps are presented in beautiful designs and combined with related apps to your blog posts to make the ad units more engaging.
-You can earn on average $1.5-$2 for the download of any sponsored app from your blog.
-The integration of Quantaad plugin is very easy and could be done in three steps:

-1. Download and install the Quantaad plugin
-2. Activate the plugin
-3. In the plugin setting there is an option for Quantaad publisher ID to activate the sponsored apps on your blog.

-Without the publisher ID, we still show non sponsored apps related to your content.
-However, we strongly recommend that you get the Quantaad publisher ID and enjoy from its revenue stream.

-To get a Quantaad Publisher ID please follow the following simple steps:

-1. Fill out our simple sign up form.
-2. Validate your email address.
-3. We contact you to inform you about the approval of your publication and send you the Publication ID.
-4. Afetr approval you can access to your revenue and clicks by sigining in to your Quantaad account.

-Quantaad is a mobile ad company located in Silicon Valley, Sunnyvale, CA. Quantaad brings its technology and innovative designs to create new revenue streams for publishers.
-Our patent pending ads have 10x higher interaction rate than creative desgins.

-Features:
+Easily and automatically embed apps related to your content or subjects you like into your blog posts.
+Generate direct revenue from Quantaad sponsored apps.
+You could also earn affiliate revenue from Apple's Affiliate Program.

+All app links are SEO optimized with “nofollow” tag.
+Our unique designs optimize the time users spend on your blog.

+Give a gift to your users and attarct them more to your blog by helping them find apps which they like and enrich their smartphone functionality.
+AppVitrine automatically detects the device your readers use and only shows apps related to the reader's device whether it is an iPhone, iPad, Android, Windows or BlackBerry phone.

+<strong>Features</strong>:

-• Very easy to install.
+* Very easy to install
-• Generate incremental revenue via Quantaad sponsored apps.
+* Generate incremental revenue via Quantaad sponsored apps
-• Generate affiliate revenue via Apple affiliate program.
+* Generate affiliate revenue via Apple affiliate program
-• Increase your user engagement by introducing the best related apps in your blog
+* Increase your user engagement by introducing the best related apps in your blog
-• New revenue stearm without any channel conflict with your current revenue streams.
+* New revenue stearm without any channel conflict with your current revenue streams.
-• Automatically introduce the best apps related to your blog without any additional effort
+* Automatically introduce the best apps related to your blog without any additional effort
-• Automatically detect your reader's device and suggest apps based on in-use device.
+* Automatically detect your reader's device and suggest apps based on in-use device
-• Cover all major platforms including - Apple's App Store, Google's Android Market, Microsoft's Windows Store and BlackBerry World.
+* Cover all major platforms including - Apple's App Store, Google's Android Market, Microsoft's Windows Store and BlackBerry World
-• Place once, benefit forever! - you do not need to configure the AppVitrine each time you edit your post.
+* Place once, benefit forever! - you do not need to configure the AppVitrine each time you edit your post
-• Choose a design which suits your blog.
+* Choose a design which suits your blog
-• You can use Quantaad Analytics to track the number of views, clicks and the revenue you generate via AppVitrine.
+* You can use Quantaad Analytics to track the number of views, clicks and the revenue you generate via AppVitrine
-• Stay tuned for our next realease in which you will be able to change the number of

 == Installation ==
 Installing AppVitrine Plugin from your WordPress admin panel: